 return ;with the cursor positioned right before the semicolon.

-$SELECTION$is used in surround templates and stands for the code fragment to be wrapped.
+$SELECTION$is used in surround templates and denotes the code fragment to be wrapped.
 After the template is expanded, the selected text is wrapped as specified in the template.
 For example, if you select

 EXAMPLEin your code and invoke the

 "$SELECTION$"template via the assigned abbreviation or by pressing Ctrl+Alt+T and selecting the desired template from the list, IntelliJ IDEA will wrap the selection in double quotes as follows:

 The following functions can be used to define live template variables:

 |Creates a symbol of type with an annotation that resides at the specified location.
 For an example, see Live Templates in the iterations group.|